xldenis/Why3-Find/README.md

 certificates when your Why3 specifications have been fixed.

-*Proving Strategy* for building proof certificates is a heuristic based on user-defined median time, registered provers and tactics.
+*Proving Strategy* for building proof certificates is a heuristic based on user-defined reference time, registered provers and tactics.
 It consists in several _rounds_ tried in sequence until proof completion:

-1. Fast sequential provers: each configured prover is tried in _sequence_ with a short timeout (1/5 of the median time).
+1. Fast sequential provers: each configured prover is tried in _sequence_ with a short timeout (1/5 of the reference time).

-2. Parallel provers: all provers are tried in _parallel_ with the median time as timeout.
+2. Parallel provers: all provers are tried in _parallel_ with the reference time as timeout.

 3. Tactics: each configured or selected tactic is tried in